-CAM Charges in Real Estate: Why They Exist and How They're Calculated
+CAM Charges in Real Estate: Why They Exist and How to Calculate Them

 Quick Answer

-CAM charges in commercial real estate are operating expense pass-throughs — the costs of maintaining shared areas (parking, landscaping, management, insurance) that tenants pay proportionate to their leased square footage.
-They typically run $4–$10/SF annually for retail and office, billed as monthly estimates with annual reconciliation.
+CAM charges in commercial real estate are operating expense pass-throughs: the costs of maintaining shared areas (parking, landscaping, management, insurance) that tenants pay proportionate to their leased square footage.
+They typically run $3–$10/SF annually for retail and office.
+Medical office runs higher; industrial runs lower.
+Billed as monthly estimates with annual reconciliation.

 Why CAM Charges Exist in Commercial Real Estate

 Commercial property isn't a single-use asset.
 A 150,000 SF shopping center has 25 tenants sharing one parking lot, one management team, one insurance policy, and one landscaping contract.
-Someone has to pay for it — and in the NNN lease structure that dominates retail and industrial CRE, "someone" is the tenants, in proportion to their square footage.
+Someone has to pay for it.
+In the NNN lease structure that dominates retail and industrial CRE, that someone is the tenants, in proportion to their square footage.

 The alternative would be embedding operating costs in a higher base rent.
 Some lease structures do exactly that: gross leases and modified gross leases build operating costs into base rent, with the landlord absorbing cost variability.
 The NNN structure shifts that variability to tenants - they pay actual costs, not estimated costs priced into rent.

-The tradeoff for tenants: predictability vs. transparency.
+The tradeoff for tenants is predictability versus transparency.
 A gross lease gives you one number.
-A NNN lease gives you a base rent plus CAM, taxes, and insurance — more complex, but also more auditable.
-CAM in real estate is essentially the NNN lease structure's mechanism for recovering shared property costs.
+A NNN lease gives you a base rent plus CAM, taxes, and insurance.
+That's more complex, but also more auditable.
+CAM in real estate is the NNN lease structure's mechanism for recovering shared property costs.

 How CAM Charges Are Calculated in Real Estate